Every procurement comes with policy and legal obligations.

 What you need to know

-- Before you plan your procurement, you also need to consider if it is covered by PBD-2019-05 Enforceable procurement provisions as well as the procurement's objectives and your level of accreditation.
+- Before you plan your procurement, you need to consider if it is covered by PBD-2019-05 Enforceable procurement provisions as well as the procurement's objectives and your level of accreditation for either goods and services or construction.

 - You must comply with board directions, which have the standing of law and the same effect as policy.